Arqqin/docs/api.md

-# Property Management API Integration Guide
+# Whitelist Vehicle API Integration Guide

 ## Overview

-This document provides comprehensive API documentation for property management software companies to integrate with the Arqqin Residential Parking Management System.
-The API allows property management companies to manage parking access for their residents across multiple residential locations.
+This document provides comprehensive API documentation for integrating with the Arqqin Parking Management System using a generic, reference-based vehicle whitelist.
+The API allows partners to manage parking access by adding, updating, and removing vehicles in a whitelist per location.

 ## System Architecture

-The API follows a multi-tenant architecture where:
+The API follows below architecture where:
-- Each property management company has a unique API key
 - API keys are scoped to specific locations
-- Residents are identified by unique identifiers (not personal information)
-- Vehicle management is handled through the property management system
+- Vehicles are managed in a per-location whitelist
+- A generic `referenceId` (no PII) is used to group and manage one or more vehicles.
+The `referenceId` can represent any external entity (e.g., resident, contract, unit, fleet account).

 ## Base URL (Staging)